okta/okta-aws-cli/README.md

 * Fed App #2 is linked to an IdP and Role dedicated to ec2 operations
 * Fed App #3 is oriented for an administrator is comprised of an IdP and Role with many different permissions

-##### Multiple AWS environments for Non-Admin Users
+##### Implementation details of multiple AWS environments

-The multiple AWS environments feature will work for non-admin users if the OIDC Native app is granted the`okta.users.read.self` scope and the user is assigned to the OIDC Native app and assigned to each Okta AWS Federation app.
-The API endpoint `GET /api/v1/users/me/appLinks` is referenced to discover which applications are assigned to the non-admin user.
+Given the OIDC Native app is granted the`okta.users.read.self` scope and the user is assigned to the OIDC Native app and assigned to each Okta AWS Federation app.
+Then the API endpoint `GET /api/v1/users/me/appLinks` is referenced to discover which applications are assigned to the user.
 The appLinks endpoint only lists Okta AWS Federation apps that the user would be able to see in the user's Okta Console.

-**IMPORTANT!!!**

-Below is a deprecated recommendation for non-admin users.
-We are leaving it in the README for legacy purposes.
-We are no longer recommending this workaround so long as the OIDC app is granted the `okta.users.read.self` scope.

-**OLD work around for non-admin users**

-Multiple AWS environments requires extra configuration for non-admin users.
-Follow these steps to support non-admin users.

-1) Create a custom admin role with the only permission being "View application and their details", and a resource set constrained to "All AWS Account Federation apps".

-2) Create a group that will contain the AWS custom admin role users.

-3) Add a rule on the admin console authentication policy that denies access if the use is a member of the group from step 2.

-4) Assign non-admin users this custom role in step 1 and assign them to the group in step 2.

-The "Admin" button will be visible on the Okta dashboard of non-admin users but they will receive a 403 if they attempt to open the Admin UI.

 ## M2M Command